Employment and Support Allowance

-The first part of the assessment finds out if you have a 'limited capability for work'.
+The first part of the Work Capability Assessment finds out if you have a 'limited capability for work'.

-It looks at both your physical and mental health.
-A points system is used to see how well you can carry out a range of activities, such as moving around, standing and sitting, reaching, communicating and manual dexterity (using your hands), behaving appropriately, socialising and keeping safe.
+It looks at both your physical and your mental and cognitive health.
+A points system is used to see how well you can carry out a range of activities, such as moving around, standing and sitting, reaching, communicating, manual dexterity (using your hands), behaving appropriately, socialising and keeping safe.

-Each activity is divided into different ‘descriptors’, which explain tasks of varying degrees of difficulty.
-You score points if you are not able to perform a task safely, to an acceptable standard, as often as you need to or in a reasonable time.
+Each activity is divided into different ‘descriptors’ which explain related tasks of varying degrees of difficulty.
+You score points if you are not able to perform a task safely, to an acceptable standard, as often as you need to and in a reasonable time.

-Read our ESA supplementary guidance (PDF, 95KB) for a list of the descriptors and the scores that apply to them.
+Read our Supplementary guidance on the Work Capability Assessment (PDF, 95KB) for a list of the descriptors and the scores that apply to them.

 At the end of the assessment, scores from each activity are added together.
 If you score 15 points or more, you qualify as having a limited capability for work and can stay on ESA.

 The second part of the assessment looks at whether you have a limited capability for work-related activity.
 This determines whether you are place in the ‘support group’ or the ‘work-related activity group’.

 This assessment also has a list of descriptors.
 If at least one of them applies to you, you’ll be placed in the support group.